genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

 The OpenTelemetry Java agent is highly configurable.
 You can find more information about how to configure it [in the OpenTelemetry documentation](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/).

-There are defaults for where the OpenTelemetry Java agent exports the data, see [here](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#exporters) for more details.
+The OpenTelemetry Java agent provides [defaults](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#exporters) for where it exports the data.

 By default, the `otel.service.name` property is set to the Genesis process name.